Types of Websites: Explore the World Wide Web!

 What is Website?

-A website is a collection of electronic pages, or web pages, that are accessible through the internet.
+A website is a collection of electronic pages accessible through the Internet.
 These pages are designed to share information, images, videos, and other content.
 Each website has its own unique address, called a URL (Uniform Resource Locator), which you can type into a web browser to visit the site.

 In the next part, we will explore the various types of websites and how they serve different purposes on the internet.